canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 The `.p-article-pagination__link` was removed, as only its variants (`.p-article-pagination__link--next` and `.p-article-pagination__link--previous`) were meant to be used.

+## Breakpoints

+The `$breakpoint-medium` variable has been removed from Vanilla.
+All media queries in components and utilities that used this value have been updated to either `$breakpoint-large` or `$breakpoint-small` (whichever was more relevant).
+If you use `$breakpoint-medium` in your project it should be replaced with `$breakpoint-large` or `$breakpoint-small`.

+The default value of `$breakpoint-navigation-threshold` was previously set to `$breakpoint-medium` and is now `$breakpoint-large`.
+This value should be overridden in project code to adjust the threshold when navigation switches to dropdown based on the number of navigation items.

 ## Variable refactor

 We've simplified the spacing variables in Vanilla.
 Please use the mapping below to update from the old variable names to the new ones: